hbaghar/DATA598-Time-Series-Analysis/Week 3/Week_3_Lab_Pt1.md

 This is a function that was written by the authors of the book to iterate through many iterations of ARIMA models and pick the best fit.

+Algorithm:

+-   Select number of differences using KPSS test
+-   Select p (AR terms) and q (MA terms) by minimizing AICc
+-   Use step-wise search to traverse model space

 Although this tool is helpful, we should always inspect the results because sometimes the model may add extra parameters for tiny improvements.